 Funded programs in this track will be focused on bringing the vision of Jesus’ words in Matthew 25 as well as the PC(USA) Matthew 25 vision into reality in our communities.

-The focus is on congregations and their mission partners doing the work of God, as guided by Scripture, in the communities of the Presbytery of Detroit.
+The focus is on congregations and their mission partners doing the work of God, as guided by Scripture, in the communities of the POD.
 It is not intended to fund nor improve day-to-day operations of the on-going church community.

 Programs, projects, tasks, and activities that are approved for funding are intended to fall within three categories: